SherryH/firefly/backend/README.md

 ## Development

-The database table currently used is `secondDB`
+The database table currently used is `myFirstDatabase`

 ## Heroku Deployment